junxit/us-congress-bills-111/metadata.md

 - 2010-03-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 372 - 31 (Roll no. 144). (text: CR 3/18/2010 H16211)
 - 2010-03-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 372 - 31 (Roll no. 144).(text: CR 3/18/2010 H16211)
 - 2010-03-22 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2010-05-19 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+- 2010-08-05 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2010-09-27 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 111-330.
+- 2010-09-27 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 111-330.
+- 2010-09-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 616.